faisalsnour/BurgerLogger/README.md

 ## The purpose:

 To create a burger logger using MySQL, Node, Express, Handlebars, ORM and Heroku to deploye the application.
+The application allows users to enter burger names into the database, validates user's entry to ensure a burger name is entered and displays the entered burger on the left side of the page, waiting to be devoured.
+Once the user clicks the devour button, the burger will move to the right side of the page

 ## Features: